Frequently Asked Questions

 ISU does not send a paper bill to students (or parents).
 Electronic bills can be accessed through your student’s BengalWeb by going to the Student Finances tab located on the left hand side of the screen.
-If you have any questions, please contact our Financial Aid office at (208) 282-2756.
+If you have questions regarding your student's bill, please contact our Cashier's Office at (208) 282-2900.
+If you have any questions regarding financial aid, please contact our Financial Aid office at (208) 282-2756.

 What payment methods are accepted?